Delon Wright: Dallas Mavericks (2019–2020)

 On July 8, 2019, Wright was acquired by the Dallas Mavericks in a sign-and-trade deal with the Memphis Grizzlies in exchange for two-second-round picks and the draft rights to Satnam Singh.

 Detroit Pistons (2020–2021)

 On November 27, 2020, Wright was traded to the Detroit Pistons in a three-team trade involving the Oklahoma City Thunder, who received Trevor Ariza from Detroit and two second round picks from Dallas.
-On January 25, 2021, Wright set a career high with 28 points in a 119-104 win over the Philadelphia 76ers.
+On January 25, 2021, Wright set a career high with 28 points in a 119–104 win over the Philadelphia 76ers.

 Sacramento Kings (2021)

 On March 25, 2021, Wright was traded to the Sacramento Kings in exchange for Cory Joseph and two future second-round draft picks.

 Atlanta Hawks (2021–2022)

 On August 7, 2021, Wright was traded to the Atlanta Hawks in a three-team trade with the Boston Celtics.

-Washington Wizards (2022–present)
+Washington Wizards (2022–2024)

-Wright signed a two-year, $16 million contract with the Washington Wizards on July 6, 2022.
+On July 6, 2022, Wright signed a two-year, $16 million contract with the Washington Wizards.
+On March 24, 2023, Wright scored a season-high 24 points and grabbed seven rebounds during a 136–124 win over the San Antonio Spurs.

+On February 16, 2024, he was waived by the Wizards.